MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 ### Consume web services

-Once a web service has been published, it can be consumed.
+After a web service has been published, it can be consumed.
 Whenever the web service is published or updated, a Swagger-based JSON file is generated automatically to define the service to facilitate consumption and integration.

 When you publish a service, you should let people know that is ready for them to try out.
 There are several ways for users to consume services.
 If you do not provide them with a service name or version, they can discover the service on their own using the `listServices` function described earlier in this article.